Community Health Alert – Recreating in Moore River during summer (December to March)

 The Shire of Gingin Environmental Health Service regularly tests the Moore River in Guilderton as part of the State Health Department’s Recreational Water Sampling Program.

-Thermophilic Naegleria
+Thermophilic naegleria

-Thermophilic Naegleria refers to a group of microorganisms called amoebae and are tolerant to 42°C. Naegleria fowleri is an organism within this group that causes the particularly dangerous waterborne disease known as amoebic meningoencephalitis.
+Thermophilic naegleria refers to a group of microorganisms called amoebae and are tolerant to 42°C. Naegleria fowleri is an organism within this group that causes the particularly dangerous waterborne disease known as amoebic meningoencephalitis.

-Thermophilic Naegleria has been identified in river water samples obtained from the Moore River in previous years.
+Thermophilic naegleria has been identified in river water samples obtained from the Moore River in previous years.
 The Shire advises bathers who frequent or visit this area for recreational swimming that precautions should be taken to avoid this organism.

 Please note that Naegleria fowleri has not been identified in any recreational water bodies within the Shire of Gingin to date.
 However Thermophilic Naegleria does get detected and is considered to be the pre-cursor to possible Naegleria fowleri.